gardenFiend138/study-notes/graphs/intro_graphs.md

 Inserting a vertex/ edge: adjacency matrix does well with this (constant time for adding/ removing edge).
 With an adjacency list, to add an edge, we have to create a new array (assuming we don't have a dynamic array).
 Instead, use a linked list to store the edges, since we don't need contiguous memory; Then we can just create an array of pointers, which points to the head of a linked list.

-**Review from minute 20 on** Discusses using linked lists and pointers for optimumization.
+**Review from minute 20 on** Discusses using linked lists and pointers for optimization.

 An actual adjacency list uses a linked list with pointers.